Perspective | The incredible story of how 1,700 handwritten cards came from across the world for a group of D.C. hospital workers

 Photos of some of those workers with their cards will be compiled into a slide show and shared on the Daily Antidote.
 On that day, vocalists Crys Matthews and Ysaÿe Barnwell, who has a master’s degree in public health from Howard University, will sing original songs titled “Selfless” and “More than a Paycheck.”

-And a group of people who have never met but come together daily, will put their devices on mute and sing along with them.
+And a group of people who have never met but come together daily will put their devices on mute and sing along with them.

 Read more from Theresa Vargas: